|

 How much time do I have to answer an eviction

-You have 5 days to respond to the lawsuit by submitting the following to the court clerk’s office:
+If you've been served with an eviction lawsuit in Florida, it's critical to act quickly.
+You have just 5 days to respond to the lawsuit by submitting the following to the court clerk’s office:

-If you do not submit your Answer, file a Motion to Determine Rent, or deposit the rent you owe with the court clerk’s office within the 5-day period, your landlord is likely to win by default.
-If this happens, the judge will evict you by issuing a Writ of Possession, ordering that you have 24 hours to move.
-Your landlord can prevent you from entering the property after the 24-hour period has passed.
+Crucial Warning: If you do not submit your Answer, file a Motion to Determine Rent(if applicable), or deposit the rent you owe with the court clerk’s office within the 5-day period, your landlord is very likely to win the case by default.
+If this happens, the judge will order your eviction by issuing a Writ of Possession, which typically gives you only 24 hours to move.
+After this 24-hour period, your landlord can legally prevent you from entering the property.